©1978

 transcendence that is the highest kind of knowledge?
 Religion is

 needed, but it needs to he held in a different way.
-The church is no place for a

 Christian.
 The temperament of organized religion is that of a